Unsupervised Detection and Clustering of Malicious TLS Flows: Introduction

 To evaluate our approach, we use 972K network traces provided by a commercial sandbox vendor and 35M TLS flows collected at the boundary of a research network over seven months.
 We identify, for the first time, how the sandbox can significantly impact the collected TLS traffic if it runs old OS versions (e.g., Windows 7, Windows XP).
 Those OSes use TLS 1.0 by default, instead of the currently dominating TLS 1.2 and 1.3 versions.
 Thus, training a classifier with malicious traffic from a single sandbox using an old OS could incorrectly capture that TLS 1.0 traffic is malicious and TLS 1.2 and 1.3 benign.
 This is an important finding because popular sandboxes (e.g., VirusTotal~\cite{vtOS}) run decade-old OS versions since a common belief is that the lack of newer OS defenses makes it easier for malware to run and manifest its behaviors.
 Our results highlight the importance of using a variety of OS versions in malware sandboxes.
 Furthermore, this issue could have impacted previous work that identified significant differences between malware and benign programs TLS client characteristics (e.g., malware using older ciphersuites and less extensions) ~\cite{anderson2016deciphering,anderson2016identifying}, as those same authors have recently concluded that TLS client features are not enough by themselves~\cite{anderson2019tls}, in contrast with their earlier claims.

 Our clustering achieves a F1 score of 0.993.
 We observe that 31\% of the produced clusters only contain samples for which the state-of-the-art AVClass labeling tool~\cite{avclass} is not able to obtain family names: supervised multi-class approaches would not work for those samples.
 We also observe that our clustering is able to group TLS 1.3 flows from multiple samples of the same family, even when no Server Name Indication (SNI) header is present.
 TLS 1.3 is a challenging case, not evaluated in prior work, as certificates are encrypted and client and sever features are greatly reduced.

+We compare our \mlalgorithm detector with two state-of-the art approaches.
+Our comparison with Joy~\cite{joy}, the state-of-the-art supervised binary detector by \citet{anderson2016deciphering}, shows that when applied to the same dataset, \tool achieves a F1 score of 0.91, compared to 0.82 for Joy.
+We also compare \tool with Kitsune~\cite{kitsune}, the state-of-the-art auto-encoder-based anomaly detector. \Tool achieves a F1 score of 0.99 compared to 0.59 for Kitsune.